ivanvazquezphd/bc_code/Workshop_1/Basics-of-R_bc_code.md

 ### Saving data

-When working with R, you may acccumulate several proecessed data in the Environment pane that you want to save and load at another time.
+When working with R, you may accumulate several processed data in the Environment pane that you want to save and load at another time.
 In addition, you may want to send this data to another system that has R.